 Olive oil contains 255% more polyunsaturated fat per one tablespoon.

 Choosing which food may depend on your particular goal.
 Therefore, in this section I examine the most common goals people have.
 I’ll determine which one is the better choice for each one.

 If you’re looking to lose some weight, the number of calories may matter to you.
 Sometimes the calorie count alone isn’t enough to make a determination about weight loss.
 This may be one of those times.

 Therefore, let’s examine which is better for weight loss.

-- Even though butter has fewer calories per tablespoon than olive oil, the difference doesn’t vary significantly.
+- Even though butter has fewer calories per tablespoon, the difference doesn’t vary significantly.
 Olive oil is better for weight loss due to its overall healthy fat content.
-A diet based on fats provided from olive oil, like the Mediterranean diet, is associated with weight loss.
+A diet based on healthy fats, like the Mediterranean diet, is associated with weight loss.